jaylagare/ArticleService/README.md

 	username
 	password

-Once authenticated you can access the secure routes by adding token returned by login under header kay x-access-token
+Once authenticated you can access the secure routes by adding token returned by login under header key x-access-token

 GET /users
 POST /users